We offer reflections on survival and hope.

 - Pause and breathe for a few minutes, any time I feel my stress level rise.

 - Laugh a little, or a lot.
-I have a few people in my life that can always make me laugh, which is one of the things I am so grateful for.
+I have a few people in my life who can always make me laugh, which is one of the things I am so grateful for.

 - Don’t isolate myself.
 My first instinct when I feel sad or anxious is to close down and be by myself, which research shows is the worst thing to do for our mental health.
 I have to intentionally reach out to a friend and share a little bit of how I’m feeling.